 You made it!
 You have imported rows!

-- Post-processing refers to any system action that is automatically performed on a record at the time it is filled out and saved.
+Post-processing refers to any system action that is automatically performed on a record at the time it is filled out and saved.
 For example, setting a default value where appropriate or performing a calculation in a calculation field.
-Please bear in mind that Date/Time Calculations will not run in Post Processing.
+Please bear in mind that Date/Time Calculations and Default Dates will not run in Post Processing.

-5. More details about available post-processing actions will be displayed under the "Post Processing" section.
+4. More details about available post-processing actions will be displayed under the "Post Processing" section.
 In the example above, a numeric value used in a date calculation needs to be set.
-This is considered "pending" under you click the Post Processing button under Import Actions.
+This is considered "pending" until you click the "Run Post Processing" button under Import Actions.

 Note: Clicking Cancel Import after clicking Run All will not cancel the import.
 The only way to cancel an import after clicking Run All is to revert the import after it has run.